 (b) consult with persons who the Minister believes effectively represent the interests of local governments.

 [Section 36W inserted by No. 42 of 2002 s.
-15.]
+15; amended by No. 22 of 2012 s.
+43.]

 36X.
-Interest payable on amounts not paid by due date to Authority
+Interest payable on amounts not paid by due date to FES Commissioner

-(1) Interest accrues on an amount of levy or levy interest that is received by a local government and not paid to the Authority from the time it becomes due and payable as determined under section 36V.
+(1) Interest accrues on an amount of levy or levy interest that is received by a local government and not paid to the FES Commissioner from the time it becomes due and payable as determined under section 36V.

 (2) For the purposes of this section, the Minister may, by notice published in the Gazette —